-Accounting and bookkeeping for broadcast TV stations can be complex due to several unique aspects of the media industry.
+Accounting services and bookkeeping services for broadcast TV stations can be complex due to several unique aspects of the media industry.
 Quite unlike manufacturing and traditional service corporations, broadcast television entities have their own set of financial metrics, broadcast cash flow being the primary one.
 But that’s just one of the reasons accounting for broadcast TV stations calls for specialized skills and professional services.
 It is therefore very important that television accounting be planned and followed through by a specialised CPA.

 Professional financial reporting and bookkeeping for broadcast TV stations can mean the difference when it comes time to search for investors or buyers.
 One of the first things outsiders look at is a measurement you’re likely already familiar with, broadcast cash flow.
-The name is a bit misleading but it is one of the central components of a television accounting picture.
+The name is a bit misleading but it is one of the central components of a television accounting services.
 Regulators, prospective buyers, and investors always ask, “What’s your BCF and how does it compare with last year’s numbers?”

 You might be able to answer the question, but it’s worth remembering that BCF is measured in many different ways, so it’s imperative to use the same accounting system from period to period in order to make an “apples to apples” comparison and this is where a financial adviser for broadcast TV stations can help.